The Carretera Austral Highway is a picturesque road that leads through a portion of Patagonia in the southern part of Chile.

-What makes Queulat National Park so special is a hike that leads to an overlook of the Ventisquero Colgante hanging glacier.
-The trail to the viewpoint is around 2-3 hours long and goes up to a clearing in the woods where visitors can take a peek at the hanging Ventisquero Colgante glacier and a waterfall plunging down from the base of it.
+The trail to Mirador Ventisquero Colgante is around 2-3 hours long.
+This trek goes up to a clearing in the woods where visitors can take a peek at the Hanging Glacier and a waterfall plunging from its base.

-The Ultimate Guide To Patagonia National Park
+Guide To Patagonia National Park In Chile

 Laguna Cerro Castillo

-A few years back the Cerro Castillo lake was a little known gem in Southern Chile.
+A few years back the Cerro Castillo Lake was a little-known gem in southern Chile.
 There was no obvious trail leading there and very few people ventured into the Cerro Castillo National Reserve to hike it.

-It costs 10,000 Chilean pesos ($15 USD) per person to hike the Laguna Cerro Castillo trail making it the most expensive hike we’ve done in Chile.
+It costs 10,000 Chilean pesos ($15) per person to hike the Laguna Cerro Castillo trail making it the most expensive hike we’ve done in Chile.

-If you decide to hike this trail, make sure to plan for cold weather and bring plenty of warm clothing for the top since the winds up there can get pretty brutal.
+If you decide to hike this trail, make sure to plan for cold weather and bring plenty of warm clothing for the summit since the winds up there can get pretty brutal.

-Located by Puerto Rio Tranquilo town, the Marble Caves are a natural wonder and a must-visit spot along the Carretera Austral Highway.
+Located by Puerto Río Tranquilo town, the Marble Caves are a natural wonder and a must-visit spot along the Carretera Austral Highway.

 The most popular way to see the Marble Caves is through an organized boat tour.
-These tours run all day long during the busy season from December to March so you don’t need to book the Marble cave tour ahead of time.
+These tours run all day long during the busy season from December to March so you don’t need to book the Marble Cave tour ahead of time.

 Pared Sur Camp

-This camp offers 8 white eco-domes overlooking the pristine aqua-blue lake, each with beautifully decorated interiors perfect for couples.
-The property also has 4 bigger lodge style rooms that can house families or bigger parties.
+This camp offers 8 white eco-domes overlooking the pristine aqua-blue lake, each with beautifully decorated interiors ideal for couples.
+The property also has 4 bigger lodge-style rooms that can house families or traveling friends.

-The hot tubs can also be rented for day use but notice is required since it takes a while to get them heated up.
+The hot tubs can be rented for day use but notice is required since it takes a while to get them heated up.